 Load-Bearing?
 Wrap-Around?
 What do all these fancy column terms actually mean?!

-4. Column Stave: A full length section of column that snaps together (or is alternatively fastened) with other 2-4 similar sections to create the full column.
-A column may be sent as staves in order to prevent shipping damage and maintain wrap-around capabilities
+4. Column Stave: A full-length section of a column that snaps together (or is alternatively fastened) with other 2-4 similar sections to create the full column -- A column may be sent as staves in order to prevent shipping damage and maintain wrap-around capabilities

-6. Wrap-Around Column: Columns assembled at the time of install can be utilized as wrap-around columns.
-The staves snap or join around an existing structure to fulfill one of two purposes:
+6. Wrap-Around Column: Columns assembled at the time of installation can be utilized as wrap-around columns -- The staves snap or join around an existing structure to fulfill one of two purposes: